Would you like to establish an online presence for yourself and/or your business?

 Common Questions About Domain Name Registration

 Domain name extensions are categories of internet domain names.

-When choosing your domain name, there are several extensions you can choose from, like:
+When choosing your domain name, there are several extensions you can choose from:

-But you can be sure of one thing: “.com” is still far and away the best domain name extension.
+But you can be sure of one thing: “.com” is still by far the best domain name extension.

-According to research from Registrar Stats, 75% of domains have the “.com” extension, second is “.net” and third is “.org”.
+According to research from Domain State, 70% of domains have the “.com” extension, second is “.net” and third is “.org”.

-And so, “.com” is more familiar and easier to remember.
-My advice is to go with “.com” – it’s the safer bet.
-If you’re chosen domain name is already taken by a “.com”, you’d be better off choosing a new domain instead of a new domain name extension.
+“.com” is the most familiar and easiest to remember.
+Our advice is to go with “.com” – it’s the safest bet.
+If your chosen domain name is already taken by a “.com”, you’d be better off choosing a new domain name instead of a new domain name extension.